alanpich/tvImagePlus/docs/examples.md

 }
 ```

-And you also have to change the *Input TV Type* to `imageplus`.
+You also need to change the *Input TV Type* to `imageplus`.

-You could show the thumbnail in the grid column by setting the renderer to
+You can display the thumbnail in the grid column by setting the renderer to
 *ImagePlus.MIGX_Renderer*.
-In prior MIGX versions you have to raw edit a MIGX
+In earlier versions of MIGX, you need to edit a MIGX
-configuration for that.
+configuration to do this.

-To use that *Image+*-MIGX-Field in the Frontend, call the *ImagePlus Snippet*
+To use this *Image+* MIGX field in the frontend, call the *ImagePlus Snippet*
-with just the value-parameter being the name of this MIGX-Field:
+where the value parameter is the name of the MIGX field:

 ```
 [[ImagePlus?